ninotreve/ninotreve.github.io/index.md

 My main research focus and interest is numerical linear algebra problems for scientific applications, in particular for molecular simulations and electronic structure computations, in quantum physics or chemistry.
 I care a lot about the performance, striving to use techniques from high performance computing to speed up the computation.

 I am a proud HPC Admin for [our research group computing cluster](https://advancedsolver.com/guide/).
-I also like football and indie rock besides work.
+Besides work, I'm a big music lover and sports fan. 🥾

 ## Experience